Arthritis is no different for pets than it is for people:

 You usually can treat arthritis with natural and safer remedies like bone broth or cbd oil and a good diet.

-Although cbd oil has great reviews at the moment I’d like to see some proper peer reviews and papers on the outcome of cbd oil, having said that if cbd oil is working for your pet then being a pet owner myself I’d be jumping at it if my dog was in pain.
+Although cbd oil has great reviews at the moment we would like to see some proper peer reviews and papers on the outcome of cbd oil, having said that if cbd oil is working for your pet then being a pet owner myself I’d be jumping at it if my dog was in pain.

 This is a system of medicine that uses extremely small doses of natural substances to alter the body’s energy.
 I have found it to be quite effective in the past with my own dogs.